Proficiency in a Language Other Than English

 Proficiency in a language not taught at Northwestern

-Some students have extensive experience with a language not taught at Northwestern, but do not fit the category above because they attended an English-language high school.
+Some students have extensive experience with a language not taught at Northwestern, but do not fit the category above because they attended a high school taught primarily in English.
 Such students should complete the Petition for Testing in a Language not Taught at Northwestern.
-Again, the petition should be submitted via email attachment to WCAS-forms@northwestern.edu prior to or during the student's first quarter at Northwestern.

 See more information on proficiency validation in a non-Northwestern language.